tidgeeyyy/portfolio-website/README.md

     Replace `<repository-url>` with the URL you copied.

 3. Open the cloned repository using any IDE or text editor of your choice.
-If you're using Visual Studio Code, install the "Go Live" extension to enable a live server for real-time updates as you edit the files.
+If you're using Visual Studio Code, make sure you have the "Live Server" extension installed to enable a live server for real-time updates as you edit the files.

-    To start the live server in Visual Studio Code, simply click the "Go Live" button (usually located at the bottom right).
-This will initiate the development server.
+    To start the live server in Visual Studio Code, click the "Go Live" button, usually located at the bottom right.
+This will initiate the development server and allow you to view your changes in real time.

 ## HTML Elements and Their Uses